Midtown Reliability Project

 The Midtown Reliability Project will replace older, lower-voltage equipment that cannot keep pace with the increasing energy use in central Tucson, an area that includes historic neighborhoods, popular business districts and the University of Arizona campus.
 Peak power demand in the area has nearly reached the capacity of that older system, reducing electric reliability and leading to longer power outages on some circuits.

-Because the line is urgently needed to maintain reliable service, TEP will seek to complete construction by the summer of 2027.
+Because these facilities line are urgently needed to maintain reliable service, TEP will seek to complete construction by the summer of 2027.

 Components include:

-- A new transmission line and substation that connect midtown neighborhoods to our modern 138 kilovolt (kV) system, more than tripling electric capacity in the area.
+• A new overhead transmission line and substation that connect midtown neighborhoods to our modern 138 kilovolt (kV) system, more than tripling electric capacity in the area.

-Tucson’s peak energy needs have more than doubled since 1975
+Tucson’s peak energy needs have more than tripled since 1975

 The largest proportion of Tucson homes was built in the 1970s.
 Most of Tucson’s 46 kilovolt system was designed to serve the energy needs of homes and other buildings built in the 1950’s through the 1990’s.